Steps to Protect Yourself from Harmful Cell Phone Frequencies

 To accomplish this easily, you should:

-8) When in the car, use a roof-mounted external antenna, available from Alternative Wireless.
+8) When in the car, use a roof-mounted external antenna, available from WPSAntennas.
 Make sure your cell phone has a jack for an external antenna.
-If you have one, the jack will be located on the back of the phone near the base of the antenna, under a rubber plug or inside the back cover.
+If you have one, the jack will be located on the back of the phone near the base of the antenna, under the back cover.
 Be aware that newer cell phones usually do not have these jacks.
 You may need to purchase a refurbished model.
 See below for a much more detailed explanation of how to use cell phones safely inside cars.
+To read a separate article on cell phone use in cars, click here.

 This is the range assigned to wireless companies by the FCC for cell phones, wireless Internet routers and cordless telephones.
-You will notice the numbers 2.4 GHz (2.4 billion cycles per second) or 5.8 GHz (5.8 billion cycles per second) on your cordless telephone.
-That refers to the carrier frequency, but the low-frequency radio wave that actually carries the voice is also there.
+These are unregulated frequencies, meaning a consumer does not need an FCC licence to operate these radio transmitters.
+You will notice the numbers 2.4 GHz (2.4 billion cycles per second) or 5.8 GHz (5.8 billion cycles per second) on your cordless telephone, or now DECT 6.0 (which is actually 1.9 GHz).
+That refers to the carrier frequency, but the low-frequency radio wave that actually transmits the voice is superimposed onto the much faster carrier frequency.

-Cell phone companies are assigned carrier wave frequencies of 0.8, 0.9, 1.8 and 1.9 GHz in America, so they are all in roughly the same range, and Wi-Fi routers also broadcast at 2.4 GigaHertz.
+Cell phone companies are assigned carrier wave frequencies of 800, 900, 1,800 and 1,900 MHz (0.8, 0.9, 1.8 and 1.9 GHz) in America, so they are all in roughly the same range, and Wi-Fi routers also broadcast at 2.4 and 5.8 GigaHertz.
 So does your microwave oven!
 It turns out that 2.4 GHz is the frequency that heats water (which our bodies are mostly made up of) but in a microwave oven, the walls and window of the oven keep those frequencies inside to heat up your food (which has health implications of its own, but that is another topic).

 Regarding health effects from these radio frequencies, the carrier wave of wireless devices fortunately has a Specific Abosrption Rate (SAR), which is a safe exposure level below which you can have the cell phone near you without significant biological harm.
 Yet that only pertains to the so-called "thermal effects," or the effects of heat on the body, including damage to proteins in the cell.
 The FCC mandates that all cell phone manufacturers keep the SAR of the phones they sell below a generally accepted safe level of 1.6 watts of energy exposure per kilogram of body weight.
 Obviously the lower the number the better, but this is not the parameter we are concerned about.
-Nevertheless you can see what the SAR of your cell phone is by clicking here.
+Nevertheless you can find what the SAR of your cell phone is by looking in the phone's user manual (often hidden in fine print near the back) or on the manufacturer's website, or by clicking here.

-The health effects of the low-frequency information-carrying radio waves, on the other hand, are much more insidious and they are under-reported.
-While they do not cause heat and are therefore called "athermic" or "non-thermal" waves, studies show that they cause long-term damage to cells in the brain and head through other mechanisms.
-Adverse effects include opening of the blood/brain barrier allowing toxins and pathogens to reach the brain, DNA damage and non-repair, changes in brainwaves, and formation of cancer-causing particles in the nucleus of the cell.
+The health effects of low-frequency information-carrying radio waves, on the other hand, are much more insidious and they are under-reported.
+While they do not cause heating effects and are therefore called "athermic" or "non-thermal" waves, studies show that they do cause long-term biological damage to cells in the brain and head through other mechanisms.
+Adverse effects include opening of the blood/brain barrier allowing toxins and pathogens to reach the brain, DNA damage and non-repair, changes in brainwaves, and formation of cancer-causing particles, known as micronuclei, in the nucleus of the cell.

 To make matters worse, the harmful effects of these waves are cumulative.
 It is these low-frequency information-carrying radio waves that concern researchers the most, particularly when you consider that children today will have a lifetime of exposure.
-Scientists in Europe estimate that a child growing up in a home with nothing but a cell phone as the only phone in the house stands a good chance of developing full-blown Alzheimer's Disease in their 40s, not when they are 70 or 80 years old.
-That's 25% of homes in the US and upwards of 90% in the third world.
+Scientists in Europe estimate that a child growing up in a home with nothing but cell phones as the only phone in the house stands a good chance of developing full-blown Alzheimer's Disease in their 40s, not when they are 70 or 80 years old.
+That represents more than 25% of homes in the US and upwards of 90% of all homes in the third world.
 Health officials are anticipating a massive worldwide public health crisis in 20 years time in which large swaths of the population suffer from cancer, Alzheimer's and other forms of cognitive impairment.

 Low frequencies are emmitted by all wireless devices in use today, and it is for that reason that we recommend a signficant curtailment of their use.
 Please read Committee Resolution 1815 passed by the Parliamentary Assembly of the 47-member Council of Europe on May 27, 2011.
 To view the resolution, click here.
 To see Oram's commentary on the resolution, click here.